 We have 5 Leghorn hens and we get 5 perfectly shaped large/extra large white eggs every…single…day.
 They’ve not missed a day since they started laying mid-August.

-The chicks were born on March 1st and I collected our first egg August 9th.
+The chicks were born on March 1st and I collected our first egg on August 9th.
 So, 162 days from birth to layer.
 Not too shabby.

 The Leghorn is a Mediterranean breed.
 It is a smaller non-bantam chicken, lean and sleek and has somewhat of an upright stance, especially the roosters.